sebguarna01/49275_MajorProject/README.md

 ---

-## 🗓️ Project Timeline (Summary)
+## Project Timeline

-The project was structured into six key phases:
+The project has been structured into six key phases:

 - **Planning & Research**
   Literature review, defining objectives, and establishing project scope and timeline.